 1. Market Value Business Valuation Method

-Instead of assets or financial data, this method derives the value of your business from the final selling price of other companies in your industry and general location.
+Instead of assets or financial data, this method derives your business’s value from other companies’ final selling prices in your industry and general location.
 This arguably makes the market method the most subjective option.
 It prevents you from overvaluing the company and coming up with an unrealistic figure.

 You cannot accurately apply the market method, however, without proper data on local competitors.
 Sole proprietors should probably choose another method because, unlike LLCs and corporations, they cannot access data on other sole proprietors simply by visiting an online database.

 The market method also doesn’t involve as many exact, indisputable numbers as other methods.
-Two people could have different opinions as far as what makes your business more or less valuable than your competitors.
+Two people could have different opinions about what makes your business more or less valuable than your competitors.
 For example, an increase in monthly rent doesn’t always mean the neighborhood has officially become the new hot spot for small businesses.

 In other words, you might have to do some negotiating before both parties agree.
 Smart investors and buyers will not accept an initial offer based on your opinion or other indeterminable factors.

 For that reason, many entrepreneurs only use market valuation to compare it to the other two methods.
-If the results of the other two don’t even enter the same ballpark as the first, it’s time to reconsider their criteria.
+If the other two results don’t even enter the same ballpark as the first, it’s time to reconsider their criteria.

 2. Asset-Based Business Valuation Methods

-The two main asset-based valuation methods derive value from your business’s assets and their projected worth in the coming years.
+The two main asset-based valuation methods derive value from your business’s assets and projected worth in the coming years.
 Both methods incorporate your total net asset value and your total liabilities, which you can find on your balance sheet.
 Subtracting the latter from the former will produce your business’s current total equity.